campamarin/Neural-Networks-Course-UNED/README.md

 This repository contains selected simulations and theoretical analyses from my coursework on **Neural Networks** for the Master in Advanced Physics in UNED (Curso de *Redes Neuronales* del Máster de Física Avanzada de la UNED).

+## Notes

+- The document is written in Spanish.
+- The code in the appendix is also available as plain text inside the PDF, and may be extracted or reused for educational purposes.
+- The project is intended as a comprehensive review and self-contained study of introductory on Neural Networks.

 ## Project Highlights

 The most relevant parts of the project included in this repository are: